MFDonadeli/ewave_test/README.md

 # JavaScript

-Just run the files and get the results
+Just run the files and get the results.

+Note: The description was not clear about how it's going to be the final result, so I formated in a way that I understand will compreheend most of the solution purposed by the challenge

 Folder content: